 Lastly, the highest point of Andamans i.e. Saddle Peak is also near Diglipur.
 So is the only river of Andamans – Kalpong.

 Reserve one full day for going trekking till Saddle Peak.
 There are two routes to choose from here.
 You can either through the thick forest or from the side of the beach.
-Once you reach the top of the peak, gorgeous view of Craggy Island and Kalipur Beach is visible clearly.
+Once you reach the top of the peak, a gorgeous view of Craggy Island and Kalipur Beach is visible clearly.

 How to Reach Diglipur?